-The Master's Programme consists of a common first year intended to provide a background in the legal, economic, historical and political science concepts necessary in the international or European context.
+The Master's Programme consists of a communal first year intended to provide a background in the legal, economic, historical and political science fields necessary in the international or European context.

 The European Studies (LM-90) track aims to train professionals with in-depth knowledge of the process of European integration and its current organization, with a particular focus on the structure and dynamics of EU functions, integration, the content of EU policy, and the EU's impact in national and international politics.
-Further opportunities for specialization can be had during internships, as well as during final dissertation and other research work.
+Further opportunities for specialization present themselves during mandatory internships, as well as while working on the final dissertation and other research work.

-Students have access to the considerable resources available at the Library of Social Sciences (the second largest library in Florence in terms of volumes of books) and the vast network of European libraries accessible through the interlibrary loan service.
+Students have access to the considerable resources available at the Library of Social Sciences in Novoli Campus (the second largest library in Florence in terms of volumes of books) and the vast network of European libraries accessible through the interlibrary loan service.
 Students can also take advantage of extensive resources available at the European Documentation Centre at the Library of Social Sciences.
-For research concerning their final dissertation, students can access the library of the European University Institute and the material of the archives of the European Union both available in Florence.
+For research concerning their final dissertation, students can access the library of the European University Institute and the material of the archives of the European Union, both located in Florence.

-Since 2011-12, a student exchange programme exists between RISE students and the Moscow State Institute of International Relations (MGIMO) with mutual recognition of the RISE Master and the Master's Degree in "International Relations" issued by the MGIMO.
-Students who apply and are selected for this programme will undertake the first year of study in Florence, and the second year in Moscow.
+Since 2011-12, a student exchange programme exists between RISE students and the Moscow State Institute of International Relations (MGIMO), the TongJi University of Shanghai and the Gdansk University of Technology with mutual recognition of the RISE Master and the Master's Degree in "International Relations" issued by the host universities.
+Students who apply and are selected for this programme will undertake the first year of study in Florence, and the second year in the chosen destination.

 The English-only course of study is meant not only to improve language skills that are helpful to international work, but also to promote a multicultural environment that can attract a significant number of students from different countries, cultures, and academic traditions.